canvas-medical/documentation/collections/_guides/asynchronous-care.md

 guide_for:
 ---

 Async care can happen in various ways, and while it’s not a new model of care delivery, it has become increasingly popular in recent years, especially since the start of the Covid-19 pandemic.
 The guide below outlines how you can surface patient completed questionnaires for review by your care team.
-It also offers suggestions on how you can leverage the structured data collected to surface recommendations based on your care model.
+It also offers suggestions on how you can leverage the structured data collected to provide your clinicians with recommendations based on your care model.
 <br>

 * * *